OpenMDAO/OpenMDAO/openmdao/docs/features/recording/getting_derivatives.rst

 Getting Derivatives with the Case Reader
 ****************************************

-If you are running with a driver that computes derivatives, you can also record and read them through the `CaseReader`.
+If you are running with a driver that computes derivatives, and you have recorded them, then you can read them through the `CaseReader`.
 The derivatives are also stored in cases, though the structure of a derivatives case is simpler than for iteration cases.
 The `CaseReader` contains a "driver_derivative_cases" object which contains a case for each time the driver computed derivatives.
 The case keys are iterations coordinates.
 Derivatives are recorded using the same iteration